nosp7m/dcf77pi-libgpiodv2/README.md

 * pin           = GPIO pin number (0-65535)
 * iodev         = GPIO device number (FreeBSD only)
 * gpiochip      = GPIO chip device path (Linux only, default: /dev/gpiochip0)
+* bias          = GPIO line bias (Linux only): "disabled", "pull-up", or "pull-down" (default: "disabled").
+Most DCF77 modules have their own pull resistors, so "disabled" is usually correct.
+Use "pull-up" if your module requires it.
 * activehigh    = pulses are active high (true) or passive high (false)
 * freq          = sample frequency in Hz (10-155000)
 * outlogfile    = name of the output logfile which can be read back using